Kris Jenkins: Personal life

-Prior to the 2011 NFL Season, Jenkins joined SNY as an analyst for New York Jets.
+Prior to the 2011 NFL season, Jenkins joined SNY as an analyst for New York Jets.
 His job included appearing on Jets programs such as pre-game and post-game shows and Jets Game Plan.
-He is the older brother of former defensive end, Cullen Jenkins.
+He is the older brother of former defensive end, Cullen Jenkins, and the father of Kris Jenkins Jr., who was an All-American at the University of Michigan.
+Jenkins Jr. went on to be drafted by the Cincinnati Bengals in the second round of the 2024 NFL draft.